nedkodimitrov/cs50w-music/README.md

 My final project for CS50w - knockoff Spotify - a web application built with Django, DRF and React

+The main difference is that a song/album can be associated with and managed by multiple artist profiles.

 backend is sort of complete

 ## setup